-- Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - New buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings. - 6.
-Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street.
-The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible. - 7.
-The intensity of residential development should transition in height and scale to adjacent single family areas.
-Building placement also should be sensitive to these areas.
+- Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - 5.
+New buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings. - The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation).

-- 8. The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Residential development with direct connections to the sidewalk for ground floor units where feasible. - Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place.
+- 7. The intensity of residential development should transition in height and scale to adjacent single family areas.
+Building placement also should be sensitive to these areas. - 8.
+The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Residential development with direct connections to the sidewalk for ground floor units where feasible. - Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place.